22940dev/hugo-frameview/content/likes.md

 > The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.

+> If you want to teach someone why to use an abstraction, you should first make them feel the pain of not having it.

 > Sometimes our tools do what we tell them to.
 Other times, we adapt ourselves to our tools’ requirements.

 > Are you moving one step in 20 directions or 20 steps in one direction?